joslat/maf-claims-fraud-guardian/src/ClaimsCore.Workflows/ClaimsIntegrated/README.md

 ? **Integrated with ClaimsCore.Common models**
 ? **Uses ClaimsCoreMcp tools for data access**
+? **Demo11: Claims intake workflow**
+? **Demo12: Fraud detection workflow**
-? **Maintains same workflow structure as Demo11**
+? **Maintains same workflow structures as originals**
 ? **Ready for future MCP server integration**
 ? **Simplified state management**

-This integrated version demonstrates how to build workflows that leverage shared models and tools, providing a foundation for scalable, maintainable claims processing systems.
+These integrated versions demonstrate how to build workflows that leverage shared models and tools, providing a foundation for scalable, maintainable claims processing and fraud detection systems.